yzheng51/sorting-algorithm/README.md

 ## Complexity

-This repo covers 8 sorting algorithms and folowing table shows the time complexity and space complexity.
+This repo covers 8 sorting algorithms and folowing table shows the time complexity and space complexity. n is the size of the array and the data range is 0 <= element <= k

 | Algorithm  | Average case | Best case | Worst case | Space complexity | Stability |
 | ---------- | -----------: | --------: | ---------: | ---------------: | --------: |